 Tom’s significant prosecutions include the conviction of five codefendants accused of defrauding an integrated managed care consortium and the criminal portion of a global settlement by a pharmaceutical company for off-label marketing.
 Tom also has been involved in highly publicized matters including hearings related to the conditions of release for John Hinckley, Jr., attempted presidential assassin, and the prosecution of government officials.

-Tom represents companies, audit committees, medical providers and individuals by conducting internal investigations and defending against government investigations under the False Claims Act (qui tam) and Foreign Corrupt Practices Act (FCPA).
+Tom represents companies, financial institutions, audit committees, medical providers and individuals by conducting internal investigations and defending against government investigations under the False Claims Act (qui tam), sanctions enforced by the Office of Foreign Assets Control (OFAC) and the Foreign Corrupt Practices Act (FCPA).
 Tom evaluates these actions through the lens of his extensive experience both as a supervisor as well as a line attorney who handled investigations personally by litigating scores of trials and contested hearings.
 His insight and judgment make him a powerful advocate when explaining flaws in qui tam or FCPA actions to investigators from the government such as the Department of Justice and Office of the Inspector General.